AndrewJBateman/ionic-angular-news-app/README.md

 ## Features

-* **Typescript interface** used to define the expected structure of the json object returned from the news API.
+* **Typescript interface** used to define the expected structures of the json objects returned from the IP and news APIs.
 * **Separate providers (services)** page with API http fetch functions.
 * **Custom pipes** used to modify API news article titles, contents and derive '..time ago' from a date string.
 * **Dark mode** switch on menu changes from light to dark mode.